Our FAQs provide information on frequent questions or concerns. If you have questions about specific topics not included here, please contact us.

 No. Indirect Cost Services will only consider the indirect cost collections/recoveries received from funding agencies as indirect cost collections.
 Tribal supplements to program indirect cost collections are NOT counted, although tribal supplements (used for indirect cost expenditures) need to be excluded from the direct cost base.
 Tribal supplements used for indirect cost collections are not counted.
 Doing so would overstate the indirect cost collection amounts and thus have a detrimental impact to the tribal entity's carryforward amount.

-According to 2 CFR Part 200 Subsection 200.405(b) Allocable Costs, "All activities which benefit from the non-Federal entity's indirect (F&A) cost, including unallowable activities and donated services by the non-Federal entity or third parties, will receive an appropriate allocation of indirect costs.
+According to 2 CFR Part 200 Subsection 200.405(b) Allocable Costs, "All activities which benefit from the recipient’s or subrecipient’s indirect cost, including unallowable activities and donated services by the recipient or subrecipient or third parties, will receive an appropriate allocation of indirect costs."

-Also, 2 CFR 200.405 (c) states, “Any cost allocable to a particular Federal award under the principles provided for in this part may not be charged to other Federal awards to overcome fund deficiencies, to avoid restrictions imposed by Federal statutes, regulations, or terms and conditions of the Federal awards, or for other reasons."
+Also, 2 CFR 200.405 (c) states, "cost allocable to a particular Federal award may not be charged to other Federal awards (for example, to overcome fund deficiencies or to avoid restrictions imposed by Federal statutes, regulations, or the terms and conditions of the Federal awards)."

 We interpret these guidelines to mean that all programs regardless of funding (or lack of funding) for indirect cost recoveries must be considered in the base for purposes of determining indirect cost rates.
 All programs that benefit from the organization's indirect cost (which includes space occupancy and human resources costs) must be allocated their share of the organization's indirect cost pool.